amodrojs/amodro-trace/README.md

 ```

-### logger
+#### logger

 Object of logging functions.
 Currently only logger.warn and logger.error is used.
 Useful for surfacing failed/skipped parsing without assuming stdin or stderr should be used.
+See the writeTransform [logger](#logger) docs for more information.

 ### amodro-trace/config